 One of the key issues in applying of PZT-based monitoring systems to structures used in aerospace is to ensure sensor network durability in extremely varying environmental conditions.
-Thus, a network self-diagnostic tools allowing for signal decoherence tracking in time is a vital component for any such application.
-Furthermore, the most of data classification models are sensitive to outlying observations, therefore efficient sensor self-diagnostic prior to crack growth assessment is crucial for proper system working, e.g. misclassification avoidance.
+Thus a selfdiagnostic tool network allowing for signal decoherence tracking in time is a vital component for any such application.
+Furthermore the most of data classification models are sensitive to outlying observations, therefore efficient sensor self-diagnostic prior to crack growth assessment is crucial for proper system operation, e.g. avoiding misclassification.